On the existence of paradoxical motions of generically rigid graphs on the sphere: Bonds and NAP-colorings

 Now assume that $\varepsilon_{I,J}$ is a NAP-coloring.
 Then there exist two incident edges $\{c,e\}$ and $\{d,e\}$ of different colors, say $\varepsilon_{I,J}(\{c,e\}) = \red$ and $\varepsilon_{I,J}(\{d,e\}) = \blue$.
 Because of the NAP hypothesis, $\{c,d\}$ cannot be an edge of the graph.
 Then we must have that either $P_c, Q_c, P_e \in I$ and $P_d, Q_d, Q_e \in J$, or $P_c, Q_c, Q_e \in I$ and $P_d, Q_d, P_e \in J$.
 In both cases the statement holds. \end{proof}

 \begin{theorem} Let $G$ be a connected graph without multiedges, or self-loops.
 Then $G$ has a flexible assignment on the sphere if and only if it admits a NAP-coloring. \end{theorem} \begin{proof} Suppose that $G$ has a flexible assignment on the sphere.
-Then Proposition~\ref{proposition:flexible_bond} combined with Proposition~\ref{proposition:bond_NAP} shows that $G$ has a NAP-coloring.
+Then \cref{proposition:flexible_bond} combined with \cref{proposition:bond_NAP} shows that $G$ has a NAP-coloring.

-Suppose now that $G$ admits a NAP-coloring~$\varepsilon$.
+Suppose now that $G$ admits a NAP-coloring.
 Let $\mathcal{T}$ be the set of vertices which are incident to a red as well as a blue edge.
 No two vertices in~$\mathcal{T}$ are adjacent, because this would violate the NAP condition.
-Let $\rho \colon V \longrightarrow S_{\C}^2$ be any realization distributing all vertices from~$\mathcal{T}$ among the North pole $(1,0,0)$ and the South pole~$(-1,0,0)$.
-Then the blue part of the graph can rotate around the polar axis, while keeping the red part fixed (see Figure~\ref{figure:flexible_realization}).
+Let $\rho \colon V \longrightarrow S_{\C}^2$ be any realization mapping each vertex from~$\mathcal{T}$ either to the North pole $(0,0,1)$ or to the South pole~$(0,0,-1)$, i.e., $\rho(\mathcal{T}) = \{ (0,0,1), (0,0,-1)\}$.
+Then the blue part of the graph can rotate around the polar axis, while keeping the red part fixed (see \cref{figure:flexible_realization}).
 This shows that $G$ has a flexible assignment on the sphere. \end{proof}

+\begin{remark} \Cref{theorem:NAP_movable} holds also over the reals in the following sense: if we have a flexible assignment with infinitely many, up to rotations, real compatible realizations, then in particular we have a complex one, so we obtain a NAP-coloring; vice versa, the construction of the flexible assignment starting from a NAP-coloring can be performed also on the real unit sphere~$S^2 \subset \R^3$. \end{remark}